Anime about mental illness are usually anime that:

 And explore the mind, psychologically and emotionally, in ways that are either uplifting or just plain realistic.

-Let’s talk about these types of
+Let’s talk about these types of anime in the realm of mental health.

 Here’s a list.